gwholland3/BabelNet-Codenames-AI/README.md

 `pip3 install -r requirements.txt`.

 ### 5. Obtain a BabelNet API Key
 The BabelNet bot needs to query the BabelNet API in order to function, and this requires an API key, as ordained by BabelNet themselves.
 Follow their [instructions](https://babelnet.org/guide) to register a free account and get your own API key (click the "KEY & LIMITS" tab and read the "How do I obtain a BabelNet API key?" section).
-Your key should look like a hexadecimal number separated by dashes.
+Your key should look like a long hexadecimal number separated by dashes.
 Once you have it, copy the API key and run the following command from the root of the repo (making sure to replace `{PASTE_API_KEY_HERE}` with your API key):

 `echo "{PASTE API KEY HERE}" > babelnet_bots/bn_api_key.txt`.